Pollot/dotfiles/installation/fedora-basic.md

 - [Additional software](fedora-software.md)

 # Basic configuration
-1. Install *Fedora Workstation* using an iso from the [official website](https://getfedora.org/).
+1. Install *Fedora Workstation* or *chosen spin* using an iso from the [official website](https://getfedora.org/) or [spins website](https://spins.fedoraproject.org/).

 2. Update system and reboot.

-3. Change GNOME settings to your liking.
+3. Change your DE settings to your liking.

 4. Remove software you won't use.